James Young

 • This is not symbolic giving.
 It is measurable impact.

-Why I’m Personally Committed
+Why I’m Personally Committed?

 Training for the Grande Loop requires months of structured preparation, early mornings, and sustained sacrifice.
 I’m committing the same level of seriousness to fundraising.